 Returns the Johansen (cointegration) test statistics for two or more time series.

-X is a two dimensional array of cells where each column represent a separate time series.
+- is a two-dimensional array of cells where each column represents a separate time series.

-Order is the time order in the data series (i.e. the first data point's corresponding date (earliest date = 1 (default), latest date = 0)).
+- is the time order in the data series (i.e., the first data point's corresponding date (earliest date = 1 (default), latest date = 0)).

-Alpha is the statistical significance of the test (i.e. alpha).
+- is the statistical significance of the test (i.e., alpha).
 If missing or omitted, a 5% alpha is assumed.

 - Each column in the input matrix corresponds to a separate time series variable.

-- The input matrix can have no more than twelve (12) columns (or variables).
+- The input matrix can have up to twelve (12) columns (or variables).

 - Each row in the input matrix corresponds to an observation.